- Plan your visit

-While the giraffe are not endangered, there is concern that the numbers of giraffe in the wild are decreasing.
-Poaching for the giraffe’s pelt, meat and tail has significantly reduced the wild population (the hair that grows at the end of the tail is used for threading beads and making bracelets).
-The expanding human population is encroaching on areas where giraffe formerly roamed freely.
+Giraffe are listed as Vulnerable by the International Union for Conservation of Nature and Natural Resources (on the IUCN red list).
+Poaching for the giraffe’s pelt, meat and tail has significantly reduced wild populations (the hair that grows at the end of the tail is used for threading beads and making bracelets for the tourist trade).
+Continued human population growth is encroaching on areas where giraffe formerly roamed freely resulting in competition for natural resources, habitat degradation and fragmentation.
+Civil unrest and armed conflict in several countries has also had a major impact on giraffe distribution across the African continent.

-Visiting the giraffes at the Zoo will not just open your eyes to these wondrous creatures, but you can also learn about the Zoo’s conservation program Beads for Wildlife, which helps communities and wildlife in Northern Kenya.
+Visiting our giraffes at the Zoo will not only open your eyes to these wondrous, sky-scraping mega-herbivores, but also provides an opportunity to get involved in Zoos Victoria's Beads for Wildlife conservation program, which helps communities and wildlife in Northern Kenya.

 - The giraffe is the tallest of all mammals, males reaching a height of about 5.5 metres and females about 5 metres